purplepalmdash/CV/CV/CV_English1.md

     Tranlation of "Learning Android" to chinese in 2011.

-Interests & Skills
+Interests & Hobbies
 -------------------
-Interests:
-:   Jazz Piano, Arranger, Reading, Writing, etc.
+Jazz Piano, Jogging, Reading, Riding, Outdoors, Electronic making, Audio equipment making, Music, etc.
-Skills:
-:   Joggling(More than 50-KiloMeters Per Week), Riding(More than 10K KiloMeters), Outdoors, Electronic Making, Audio Equipment Making, etc.

 Certifications
 --------------
 CET-4

 :   Got in 2000, as freshman

 CET-6

 :   Got in 2000, as freshman